47degrees/github4s/docs/src/main/tut/auth.md

 ```

-**NOTE**: In the examples you will see `Github(None)` because if you are authenticating for the first time you don't have any accessToken yet
+**NOTE**: In the examples you will see `Github(None)`
+because if you are authenticating for the first time you don't have any accessToken yet.

 ## Authentication